It’s Big. It’s Scary. It’s the Annual Performance Appraisal.

 So, what’s the problem?
 In these statements, the manager is providing difficult feedback in an ineffective way because weaknesses are the focal point of the discussion.
-There are no specific examples given to the employee so he knows exactly what he needs to do more of or less of in the upcoming year.
-The manager makes no attempt to understand the decline in performance or interactions with others, and there is no verification to determine if the employee has the resources/tools to be successful.
+There are no specific examples given to the employee, so he knows exactly what he needs to do more or less of in the upcoming year.
+The manager does not attempt to understand the decline in performance or interactions with others, and there is no verification to determine if the employee has the resources/tools to be successful.

-There are endless examples of managers/supervisors who were promoted prematurely without proper training.
-Before assuming the additional responsibility of managing employees, there are specific skills that need to be developed.
+There are endless examples of managers/supervisors promoted prematurely without proper training.
+Before assuming the additional responsibility of managing employees, specific skills need to be developed.
 At the top of the list are how to evaluate performance, have difficult conversations, set goals for development, and motivate employees.
-If your supervisors don’t receive training in these areas, their rate of success is significantly decreased, and that impacts the entire organization.
+If your supervisors don’t receive training in these areas, their success rate is significantly decreased, which impacts the entire organization.

 The Post Appraisal

-This story is disheartening, isn’t it?
+This story is disheartening.
 What if managers received proper training on how to not only prepare and conduct a successful performance appraisal but also how to cultivate performance throughout the year?

 Many will argue that performance appraisals are no longer relevant and should be tossed away.
 Yes, if managers don’t properly conduct their evaluations, then the investment of time and energy is not worth it.
 On the flip side, by pairing a performance assessment with weekly and monthly interactions throughout the year, including meaningful dialog, the unpopular suddenly becomes popular again.
 It’s also important to recognize that growing stagnant can kill even the best processes.
 Remember to align expectations regularly, so adjustments can be made to ensure the most successful performance by all.

-The fallout from a poor appraisal process can be staggering and ultimately impacts the profitability of an organization.
-Join our upcoming webinar as we talk through leveraging performance to drive firm growth and to help employees play to their strengths.
+The fallout from a flawed appraisal process can be staggering and ultimately impacts the profitability of an organization.
+Join our upcoming webinar as we talk about leveraging performance to drive firm growth and help employees play to their strengths.